yanpeidong2/comp0034-week6/activities/activities.md

 ## Solutions

-Potential solutions to all of the activities are given in the week 7 code.
+Potential solutions to all of the activities are in the week 7 starter code.

+## Knowledge and skills check

+Do you know:

+1. Know what a template is in Flask
+2. Know what Jinja is and is used for in a Flask app

+Can you:

+1. Create and run a minimal Flask app
+2. Add Bootstrap CSS/JS to an HTML template
+3. Configure a Flask app using the Factory Pattern
+4. Generate a secret key and add it to the Flask configuration